MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-windows.md

 - **Conditional access**: Administrators can now utilize conditional access capability when setting up policies and conditions for Remote Help.
 For example, multi-factor authentication, installing security updates, and locking access to Remote Help for a specific region or IP addresses.
 For more information on setting up conditional access, go to [Set up Conditional Access for Remote Help](#set-up-conditional-access-for-remote-help)

-- **Compliance Warnings**: Before a helper can connect to a user's device, the Helper sees a non-compliance warning about that device if it's not compliant with its assigned policies.
+- **Compliance Warnings**: Before a helper can connect to a user's device, the helper sees a non-compliance warning about that device if it's not compliant with its assigned policies.
 This warning doesn't block access but provides transparency about the risk of using sensitive data like administrative credentials during the session.

   - Helpers who have access to device views in Intune will see a link in the warning to the device properties page in the Microsoft Intune admin center.
 The link allows a helper to learn more about why the device isn't compliant.

-  - If the user's device isn't enrolled, the Helper sees a prompt that the user's device is unenrolled.
+  - If the user's device isn't enrolled, the helper sees a prompt that the user's device is unenrolled.

 - **Elevation of privilege** - When needed, a helper with the correct RBAC permissions can interact with the  UAC prompt on the sharer's machine to enter credentials.
 For example, your Help Desk employees might enter their administrative credentials to complete an action on the sharer's device that requires administrative permissions.